Ivo-Balbaert/The_Way_to_Jai/book/18_Arrays.md

 }
 ```
 Extract the note of field x in one line of code.
-(see extract_node.jai)
+(see § 15.5 - solution is extract_node.jai)

 ### 18.3.1 Setting up an array with a for loop
 Lines (4C) and following show the many different ways to for-loop over an array, either using it and/or it_index, or using own variables for the items and/or the index.
 So you can make a for loop over this range:  `for 0..arr.count-1 { ... }` and initialize the array using the `it` variable as in line (6).
 (Try out if `for arr` works here).
 The size in bytes of the i-th item is given by `size_of(arr[i])`.
-Line (7) indicates that you can use Any as the array type if you want to make an array that contains items of different types (The syntax `arr2 = Any.["Hello", 42, Vector3.{1, 2, 3}];` doesn't work here).
+Line (7) indicates that you can use Any as the array type if you want to make an array that contains items of different types (The syntax `arr2 = Any.["Hello", 42, Vector3.{1, 2, 3}];` doesn't work here, Error: Attempt to use a non-literal element inside an array literal!
+(At index 0.)).

 ### 18.3.2 Compile-time and run-time bounds check
-If the size of the array and the index are known at compile time a compile-time bounds check will be performed: see line (6B), the error is:
+If the size of the array and the index are known at compile time a compile-time bounds check will be performed: see line (6B) where it fails, the error is:
-** Error: Subscript is out of array bounds.
-(The attempted index is 100, but the highest valid index is 99.) **
+**Error: Subscript is out of array bounds.
+(The attempted index is 100, but the highest valid index is 99.)**
 This also works for a constant (6C), but not for a variable like in (6D).
 Then the code compiles, but we get a run-time panic:
-_Array bounds check failed.
+`Array bounds check failed.
 (The attempted index is 100, but the highest valid index is 99).
 Site is d:/Jai/The_Way_to_Jai/examples/18/18.2_static_arrays.jai:46.
 Panic.
 The program crashed.
 Printing the stack trace:
 handle_exception                  c:\jai\modules\Runtime_Support_Crash_Handler.jai:211